anjalipatel101/CPSC483_Project/README.md

 As the dataset was too large, it was not able to be uploaded to GitHub.

-Please download the `rating.csv` dataset and ensure it is in the correct folder: https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset/data?select=rating.csv
+Please download the `rating.csv` and `movie.csv` dataset and ensure it is in the correct folder: https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset/data?select=rating.csv

 Ensure the path to the